Minor advertising media

 The tradition of self-regulation of advertising, which had been pioneered by the newspaper publishers and the Association of Accredited Advertising Agencies, was formalised in 1973 with the establishment of a Committee of Advertising Practice.
 This subsequently became the Advertising Standards Authority.
 The authority includes representatives of advertising agencies and newspaper publishers, along with television and radio broadcasters, cinema advertisers, and community newspapers and magazines.
 The authority established codes of practice covering such topics as advertisements aimed at children, and liquor and gaming ads.

 In 1988 an Advertising Standards Complaints Board was established to administer the codes, and hear cases where advertising was misleading or deceptive.
-Despite these restrictions, New Zealand practice remained unusually liberal in some respects – for example, in the 2000s New Zealand remained one of only two countries (along with the US) to allow the advertising of prescription drugs directly to consumers.
-There were highly public campaigns to restrict advertising of junk food to children.
+Despite these restrictions, New Zealand practice remained unusually liberal in some respects – for example, in the 2000s New Zealand and the US were the only countries which allowed the advertising of prescription drugs directly to consumers.
+There were highly public campaigns to restrict the advertising of junk food to children.